GoogleChrome/rendertron/README.md

 If you are using web components v1 and either `webcomponents-lite.js` or `webcomponents-loader.js`, set the query parameter `wc-inject-shadydom=true` when directing requests to the bot-render service.
-This renderer service force the necessary polyfills to be loaded and enabled.
+This renderer service will force the necessary polyfills to be loaded and enabled.

 ## Middleware
 This is a list of middleware available to use with the bot-render service: